rusi-ns/rusi-ns-web/wp-content/plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.3.18 - 24 Mar 2017 =
+* Fixed : PHP Warning on Terms Listing screen
+* Compat : Pro - bump PP BuddyPress Role Groups minimum version to 2.1.5 to prevent fatal error on BP Groups screen
+* Fixed : Pro, multisite - PHP warning on login screen if PP Compatibility plugin active but netwide permission groups disabled

+= 2.3.17 - 17 Mar 2017 =
+* Compat : PHP 7.1 - warning for "expected to be a reference, value given" when PP Collaborative Editing Pack is active
+* Feature : Link in Users table header to list only users who have no group membership
+* Feature : On Users screen, if "no group" / "has role" / "has exceptions" filter is active, set link bold and black
+* Fixed : Improved Formatting on PP plugin screens

 = 2.3.16 - 19 Dec 2016 =
 * Fixed : Fatal error on some installations (cannot use $this as parameter)